Muschamp Rd

 After a particularly traumatic plane flight it is best to take another plane as soon as possible.
 A connecting flight to a regional airport is ideal.
 The body craves regulated air, cramped seats, sharp turns, turbulence, and of course cabin pressure.
 Why deny your body the simple pleasures?

 A preflight ritual, of the confiscation of your letter opener in you Swiss Card, several liters of water consumption, drenching your head in cold water, plus ample time spent watching the clock and flight arrival information, although enjoyable will not fully prepare you.
-Slowly becoming more and more like a walking corpse will make you the but of conversation of your fellow passengers.
+Slowly becoming more and more like a walking corpse will make you the butt of conversation of your fellow passengers.
 You'll know they're talking about you, because you'd be talking about them if the situation was reversed.

 Sitting on the runway is fun.
 Sitting on the runway with a fever is funner.
 Sitting on the runway with a fever and a bladder full of two litres of water is funnest.
 Substitute "Taxiing on the runway" and "Waiting for the seatbelt light to go off" for "Sitting on the runway" for additional amusement.